aojanzen/PNPT_2025/Practical_Ethical_Hacking/03_Networking_Refresher/Networking_Refresher.md

 * Dotted-decimal notation, 4 octets/bytes (4 x 8 bits = 32 bits), separated by dots
 * Binary to decimal conversion
-* Number of possible IPv4 addresses: ca. 4.3 billion, but 7 billion peopleon
+* Number of possible IPv4 addresses: ca. 4.3 billion, but 7 billion people on earth.
-  earth.
 All IPv4 addresses used up.

 **IPv6:**